 In the movie: John Tunstall is a kind middle age man and a father figure to his ranch hands who he affectingly calls his “boys.”
 Not only does he provide them with an honest job, but civilizes and educates them.

 In real life: Let’s put it this way, John Tunstall was 24 years old when he was killed.
 As for being a father figure and giving lessons to his ranch hands, he did not.
-There were more important things going on like fighting for their lives and protecting the ranch then to be worried about holding one’s pinky up when drinking tea and pronouncing words properly.
-But the sophisticated Englishman did earn the respect of his employees and neighboring supporters.
+Tunstall was stirring the hornets nest and he needed equally tough cut-throat men fighting for him.
+The meaner the better.
+So of course he wasn't going to civilize them.

 In the movie: Billy the Kid meets Pat Garrett at the New Year's Eve party.
 He is in awe of the famous gunfighter and vows to be "bigger" than he is.

 In real life: Billy the Kid met Pat Garrett after the Lincoln County War in Fort Sumner.
-Garrett was nothing more than a former buffalo hunter turn cowhand and bartender, and nothing to be impressed about.
-Billy the Kid was already making a reputation for himself by the time he met Garrett, so if anyone was in awe of another it would've been Garrett on Billy the Kid.
-Garrett wouldn't make a name for himself until after he shot and killed Billy the Kid and even then it wasn't in a good light.
-You know what they say about Pat Garrett.....he killed men like he killed buffalos, but at least he didn't ambush the animals in the dark.
+At that time Garrett was a former buffalo hunter turn cowhand and bartender.
+Billy the Kid already had a reputation by the time he met Garrett.
+As for Garrett, he wouldn't make a name for himself until after he shot and killed Billy the Kid.

 In real life: There's a lot wrong with this scene, so read the following closely: First Tunstall was not killed on January 1, 1878 early morning, but February 18, 1878 late afternoon.
 Secondly, he and his men were not returning to the ranch from Lincoln after a night of partying, but leaving the ranch heading to Lincoln.
 Thirdly, Tunstall was not riding in a buckboard but riding a horse.
 Speaking of horses, they were herding about nine of them.
-The reason being, Tunstall didn’t want the horses taken by Brady’s posse who were confiscating his cattle for McSween’s debts.
-As for the pheasant chase, it was a flock of wild turkeys and only Dick Brewer and John Widenmann (who isn’t even portrayed in Young Guns) go after the turkeys while Tunstall stayed with the horses.
-The Kid and John Middleton (who also wasn’t portrayed in the movie) were bring up the rear when they saw the posse approaching and they then rushed forward to warn the others.
-In the confusion the Regulators left Tunstall behind who didn’t ride off with them (go figure?).
+The reason being, Tunstall didn’t want the horses taken by Brady’s posse who were confiscating his cattle for McSween’s debt.
+Dick Brewer and John Widenmann (who isn’t even portrayed in Young Guns) spot some wild turkeys and went after them, while Tunstall stayed with the horses.
+The Kid and John Middleton (who also wasn’t portrayed in the movie) were bring up the rear herding the horses when they saw the posse approaching and they then rushed forward to warn the others.
+In the confusion the Regulators left Tunstall behind who didn’t ride off with them.
 When Tunstall saw the posse approaching him, he slowly rode towards them to talk.
 That's when Bill Morton and Tom (not Henry) Hill shot him.
 The entire posse did not open fire and they also did not chase after the Regulators.

 In the movie: Dick Brewer and Billy the Kid did not get along and were competing for leadership over the Regulators.

-In real life: Dick Brewer was the undisputed leader of the Regulators and the Kid didn’t object, nor did the other Regulators, all of them respected him and it's said the war may have turned out differently for the Regulators if he had survived.
+In real life: Dick Brewer was the undisputed leader of the Regulators and the Kid didn’t object, nor did the other Regulators, all of them respected him.
+It's even said the war may have turned out differently for the Regulators if he had survived.
 The Kid had no interest in becoming leader, if anything he kept his opinions to himself and was a follower.
-After Brewer’s death, leadership bounced from one older Regulator member to the next.
+After Brewer’s death, Doc Scurlock took over.
 It wasn’t until the burning of McSween’s house when the men turned to Billy the Kid for leadership.